-5.3 PCA Estimation
+5.3 PCA estimation

-Finally, I estimated the PCA using CI-1 and CI-2, obtaining PCA1 and PCA2 models, respectively.
-In the analysis I get all the principal components (eigenvectors), ct, that arise from each information set.
-However, I only consider the k components (k<n) whose eigenvalue is greater than or equal to the unity, according to the Kaiser criterion (1958).
+Finally, I used principle components analysis, PCA, and CI-1 and CI-2 data sets, obtaining PCA1 and PCA2 models, respectively.
+In the analysis I obtain all the principal components (eigenvectors), ct, that arise from each information set.
+However, I only consider the k components (k<n) whose eigenvalue is greater than or equal to unity, according to the criterion developed in Kaiser (1958).

-Figure 2: Quarterly GDP growth vs. Components of PCA1.
+Figure 2 Quarterly GDP growth vs. components of PCA1

 After obtaining these components I rotate them in order to distribute the variance explained by each one, so I use the varimax method, which also allows me to maintain the property of orthogonality between the components even after having distributed their variance.
 In turn, maintaining the property of orthogonality implies a significant reduction in the number of components obtained from the high correlation between the variables considered.
 This helps maintain parsimony in the model that forecasts GDP growth.

-Figure 3: Quarterly GDP growth vs. Components of PCA2.
+Figure 3 Quarterly GDP growth vs. components of PCA2

-Consequently and analogously to the methods described above, in the PCA I use the k quarterly principal components (Figures 2 and 3) as regressors in the following linear equation to forecast quarterly GDP growth:
+Consequently, and analogously to the methods described above, in the PCA approach, I use the k quarterly principal components (Figures 2 and 3) as regressors in the following linear equation to forecast quarterly GDP growth:

 ytQ=γ+δctQ+εtQ (6)

-where δ is an n×k matrix of coefficients, ctQ is the vector of k quarterly principal components, and εtQ is the error term, which I assume white noise with Normal distribution.
-The estimation of equation (6) is held by the Generalized Least Squares (GLS) technique by using the Cochrane-Orcutt method.
+where δ is an n×k matrix of coefficients, ctQ is the vector of k quarterly principal components, and εtQ is the error term, which I assume to be white noise with a normal distribution.
+The estimation of equation (6) is held by the generalized least squares (GLS) technique by using the Cochrane-Orcutt method.

-The practical example for the PCA estimation is shown in Table 3, where data is available until July 2017, which is the latest available model from estimations made in real time (The autocorrelation analysis and the normality test are shown in Appendix A3.3).
+The practical example for the PCA estimation is shown in Table 3, where data is available until July 2017.
+This model is the latest available using estimations made in real time (the autocorrelation analysis and the normality test are shown in Appendix A3.3).